S3-working-group/s3-practical-guide/content/src/making-sense-of-organizations/purposeful-action.md

 ![](img/purpose-and-interventions/purposeful-action-reverse.png)

 A requirement connects a driver and the intervention intended to address it.
-It builds the bridge between the _problem space_ and the _solution space_.
+It bridges the *problem space* and the *solution space*.
+Once it has been determined to be suitable for addressing a driver, a requirement is binding and sets the scope and direction for the intervention you define.
+In this sense, requirements function as constraints.

-{{define:requirement}}
+{{define:requirement:}}

-## What's the Benefit of Clarifying Requirements?
+## What's the Benefit of Explicitly Clarifying Requirements?

-Unless the way to address a particular driver is obvious, explicitly determining the intended outcome(s) and the enabling condition(s) you think should be established to achieve those outcomes, _before_ determining more specific solutions, will give you the following benefits:
+Unless the way to address a particular driver is obvious, explicitly clarifying the intended outcome(s) and the enabling condition(s) you think should be established to achieve those outcomes, _before_ determining more specific solutions, will give you the following benefits:

--   **Encourages more intentionality**: When determining the requirement first, people are more likely to think consciously about how to address a driver, rather than acting on the basis of reaction or habit, especially in novel and or complex situations.
+-   **Encourages more intentionality**: When determining the requirement first, people are more likely to think consciously about how to address a driver, rather than acting based on reaction or habit, especially in novel and or complex situations.
--   **Clarifies intent and direction**: By defining the outcome you seek to achieve and the conditions you deem suitable to establish, you anchor the intervention in shared understanding rather than assumption.
+-   **Clarifies intent and direction**: By defining the outcome you seek and the conditions you deem suitable to establish, you anchor the intervention in shared understanding rather than assumption.
--   **Clarifies scope**: The requirement serves as a constraint in terms of what kind of interventions are acceptable or feasible, narrowing down the pool of options to those that are contextually fit.
+-   **Clarifies scope**: The requirement serves as a constraint on the kind of interventions that are acceptable or feasible, narrowing down the pool of options to those that suit the context.
 -   **Creates space for creativity and diverse input**: A well-framed requirement invites a broader range of ideas before narrowing in on specific interventions.
--   **Supports delegation and autonomy**: In cases where others will carry out the intervention, clearly stated requirements enable them to act with greater confidence and less oversight while remaining aligned with organizational intent.
+-   **Supports delegation and autonomy**: When others will carry out the intervention, clearly stated requirements enable them to act with greater confidence and less oversight while remaining aligned with organizational intent.
 -   **Enables effective collaboration**: The requirement provides a common ground for collaborating on finding suitable solutions and helps reduce unnecessary friction from people pulling in different directions because they have different assumptions about what is needed.
 -   **Enables effective evaluation**: The outcome provides a reference point for assessing whether an intervention successfully addressed the driver, supporting iterative learning and continuous improvement.

 ## The Anatomy of a Requirement

 Determining the requirement involves intentionally and explicitly defining the _intended outcome(s)_ and the _enabling condition(s)_ considered suitable to establish or maintain for achieving that outcome.

-{{define:[intended-outcome}}
+{{define:intended-outcome}}

 {{define:enabling-conditions}}

-Examples of requirements:
+**Examples of requirements:**

 1. **Enabling Condition**: We need to store and share relevant information effectively… \
 **Intended Outcome**: …to improve everyone's ability to provide valuable solutions for our customers.